96boards-projects/avenger96-sensor-cluster/README.md

 - Make sure the Avenger96 is powered off
 - Connect Audio Mezzanine on top of Avenger96
+- Set switch SW1 to ON position on the Audio Mezzanine
 - Connect IMU 10 DOF sensor to I2C_1 port of Audio Mezzanine
 - Connect HDMI display and USB keyboard to Avenger96